ultimateshadsform/Anycubic-Kobra-2-Series-Tools/README.md

 1. Clone the repository.
 2. Place `.bin` firmware files in the `FW` directory.
 3. Run `unpack.sh` to unpack the firmware files.
+4. Modify the firmware files as needed and run `patch.sh` to patch the firmware files.
-4. Run `pack.sh` to pack the firmware files.
+5. Run `pack.sh` to pack the firmware files.
+6. Replace the `swupdate_public.pem` in the printer with the one in the `RESOURCES` directory or create your own.
+7. Upload the firmware files to the printer as usual.

 ### Notes